 TOTAL 20 sh

-Eight so emester hours of GEO elective at 300-400 level 8 sh
+Eight se emester hours of GEO elective at 300-400 level 8 sh

 Any 200-le vel geography course

-POI 141 International Relations or
+POL .
+141 International Relations

-PHY Y 103 Introduction to Geology
+PHY 7 103 Introduction to Geology

-ENS S 111/11 3 Introduction to Environmental Science and Lab
+ENS 5 111/11 3 Introduction to Environmental Science and Lab

-One co urse fro m: 4 sh
+One cou urse fro m: 4 sh

-GEO 131 The World's Regions 4 sh
+GEO 131 The World's Regions

-GEO 121 Introduction to Physical Geography 4 sh
+GEO 121 Global Physical Environments 4 sh

 GEO 121.
-INTRODUCTION TO PHYSICAL GEOGRAPHY
+GLOBAL PHYSICAL ENVIRONMENTS

 Students will examine the processes which control the spatial distribution of climate, vegetation, soils and landforms.
-Topics include earth-sun geometry, global energy balance,
+Topics include earth-sun geometry, global energy balance, hydrology, tectonics weathering and mass wasting, climatic classification and climatographs, arid land and coastal and fluvial geomorphology.
+Focus will be on the Earth as the home of humans and the impact of humans on their environments.